tag1consulting/puppet-centos/QUICKSTART.md

 The link can be re-displayed at any time by running ```vagrant up```

-Due to a quirk in the way Vagrant syncs folders, you will need to run ```vagrant rsync``` after the initial provisioning is complete to set the webroot file permissions properly.

 A blank database is created automatically.
 The database name, username, and password are all "vagrant".

 To install Drush 8, run:  ```vagrant ssh -c "sudo /vagrant/scripts/drush8.sh"```